Upcoming Events June 2-5, 2026

 As K-12 public school enrollment declines, budgets are contracting.
 An increasing number of districts are considering school closures, which are often politically fraught and painful for communities.
 What impact do closures have on students, and how can they be done thoughtfully?
 A district leader and researchers examine the economics driving closures, how leaders make and communicate decisions, and how journalists can follow the money and track what happens after schools close.

 The college transfer process has been rife with challenges for years.
 Less than 20% of community college graduates transfer to a four-year degree program.
 The reasons include difficulty with transferring credits, confusing application processes and the cost of education.
-Hear from a policy expert, college administrator and a transfer student about what colleges are doing right, what needs to be improved and what’s at stake for students and schools.
+Hear from policy experts and a transfer student about what colleges are doing right, what needs to be improved and what’s at stake for students and schools.

 Several states are reevaluating their high school graduation requirements to allow for more career education opportunities and prepare students for both college and the workforce.
 How are states measuring college and career readiness as a result?
 And how are they ensuring students are well-positioned for their careers without hurting their chance to attend college?
 Panelists discuss states’ policy shifts and the strategies that ready students for postsecondary options of all kinds.